Skip to content

 Relevant Home Care Information

-A Home Care Registry, also known as Home Aide or Home Health Registry, is a data set containing information on home care workers that have completed a state approved training program.
-Each state has their own registry separate from the others.
-In most states, the specific information is supplied by the workers themselves, or a third party like a home care agency, meaning those registries cannot guarantee accurate results.
+A Home Care Registry, also known as Home Aide or Home Health Registry, is a data set containing information on home care workers who have completed a state-approved training program.
+Each state has a registry separate from the others.
+In most states, the specific information is supplied by the workers themselves or a third party like a home care agency, meaning those registries cannot guarantee accurate results.

 Home Care Registry Information and Verification